-(1) HP product name
+(1) HP product name (select products only)

 (2) Product ID

 Component

 (3) Serial number

 (4) Warranty period

 ● Regulatory label(s)-Provide(s) regulatory information about the computer.

 ● Wireless certification label(s)-Provide(s) information about optional wireless devices and the approval markings for the countries or regions in which the devices have been approved for use.